hebergonza719/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used for authentication purposes.
+These tokens are placed in the client side local storage.
+The server then verifies if the the client has this token, if so, it allows the client to view and access protect sites.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can set up authentication tokens or cookies.
+You can also set up a sign in page  which requires a username and a password.
+You can also use protected routes.

 - [ ] Describe how web servers work.

+Servers store code for websites or web apps.
+Servers host websites, and they use HTTP to handle requests and communicate with clients.
+They need to be programmed to serve client requests.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CRUD – Create / Read / Update / Delete
+  HTTP Methods
+  Post represents the C
+  Get / Fetch represents the R
+  Put represents the U
+  Delete represents the D

 ## Project Set Up